Vyachowski/git-quickstart/source/articles/1/install.md

 ### For macOS

 - Execute `brew install git` in terminal
-- Or install it with a [binary installer ](https://git-scm.com/download/mac)
+- or install it with a [binary installer ](https://git-scm.com/download/mac)

 ### For Windows

 - Execute `winget install --id Git.Git -e --source winget` in powershell (or command promt)
-- Or install it with a [binary installer ](https://git-scm.com/download/win)
+- or install it with a [binary installer ](https://git-scm.com/download/win)

 ### For Linux